 Six years of surveying experience.

 Two years of survey work supervising the field work of two or more survey corps in a survey district.

 Two years of drafting experience at the Streets Plans Designer 1 level making scale drawings or computer assisted drafting and designs of new and revised streets systems or sub-divisions from legal descriptions and councilmanic ordinances.

 Any equivalent combination of education and experience determined to be acceptable by the Office of Human Resources that has included the education, registration and the specific experience described above.

-CLASS(ES) WHICH TYPICALLY MEET THE SPECIFIC EXPERIENCE REQUIREMENTS FOR THIS CLASS IS (ARE):
+CITY OF PHILADELPHIA CLASSES WHICH TYPICALLY MEET THE SPECIFIC EXPERIENCE REQUIREMENTS: